mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 > A Foolish Consistency is the Hobgoblin of Little Minds

 It is true what Rober Martin wrote: Codes are read much longer time than being written.
 This style guide exists for consistency.
 The most important thing is to know when you should break consistency, to keep software maintenance efficient.
 For example this PEP you should not break backward compatibility.
-One of the modules allowing to test code styling is `pylint`.
+One of the modules allowing to test code style is `pylint`.
 Text report of pylint module may look like this:

 {% highlight bash %}